cloudwalk/brlc-monorepo/contracts/capybara-finance-v2/docs/description.md

 3. [LendingMarketV2.sol](../contracts/LendingMarketV2.sol): Main contract implementation for the lending market smart contract of the CFv2 protocol.
 It contains all business logic for the loan life cycle, operation processing, interest calculations, revision handling, and batch operations, and implements access control, pausability, upgradeability, token transfers, and integration with credit lines and liquidity pools.

 4. [LendingEngineV2.sol](../contracts/LendingEngineV2.sol): Helper contract for the lending market smart contract of the CFv2 protocol.
 It contains the lending engine smart contract for standalone deployments.
-The engine is used by the lending market contract through the delegatecall mechanism to perform the loan life cycle, operation processing, interest calculations, revision handling, and batch operations.
+The engine is used only by the lending market contract through the delegatecall mechanism to perform the loan life cycle, operation processing, interest calculations, revision handling, and batch operations.

 ### 3. Main Code Entities